parisba/SAConEU19/SAConBerlin2019_presentation.md

 > "Properly designed software, rather than a big pile of spaghetti encased in mud."

+^ And like this one.
+Lots and lots of smartass comments from the software engineering crowd.

 ---

 # What does 'software architecture' mean to you?
 # **Software Engineer**

 > "Heavy sigh."

+^ Even comments like this, which we got, verbatim, in this exact form, 11 times, from software engineers.

 ---